 The scary part about these steps is that they cost money.
 You have to pay someone to do something at every step.
 If you are not paying out a fee for this or that, then it is your time that will cost you.
 Cost means that if you have to go out and about looking at houses or checking the neighbourhood, then that requires fuel, parking or fares.

-House prices in the UK border on the ridiculous and enter the impossible.
-You need a minimum £77,000 salary in order to buy your first home if you buy in London and £41,000 elsewhere.
-The average salary is £28,000!
-(KPMG May 2015)
+House prices in cities border on the ridiculous and enter the impossible.
+You need a minimum 77,000 annual salary in order to buy your first home in a city like London and in Hong Kong it is often triple that number!
+The average worker’s salary barely reaches those amounts.

 There have been some impressive figures available comparing buying your house and living under the weight of a mortgage for many years or renting, and, at least, having a life in which you can go out for a drink, watch a football match, buy some clothes and travel occasionally.